 Where to Buy Bragg Liquid Aminos

 Any well-stocked grocery store will carry Bragg Liquid Aminos.
 Look for it either in the spices and seasonings section, with the soy sauces, or in the health-food aisle.
 It may also occasionally be shelved with the vinegars.
-You can check your favorite health-food store, which may carry it in containers of varied sizes, including a spray bottle that makes it easy to spritz some flavor on your salad.
+Check your favorite health-food store, which may carry it in containers of varied sizes, including a spray bottle that makes it easy to spritz some flavor on your salad.
 You can also purchase Bragg Liquid Aminos from online grocery retailers.

 Bragg Liquid Aminos has a three-year shelf life, and you do not need to refrigerate the product, even after opening.
 However, keeping it out of direct sunlight in a cool location can extend its lifespan.